Neighborhood Guides

 • Manna — award-winning fine dining in a restored 1847 building on Princess Street, known for seasonal tasting menus and craft cocktails

-• Caprice Bistro — French bistro on Front Street offering classic dishes, an extensive wine list, and sidewalk seating
+• Caprice Bistro — a French bistro on Front Street with classic dishes, an extensive wine list, and sidewalk seating

-• The Basics — farm-to-fork Southern cuisine on Princess Street with a focus on locally sourced ingredients and creative flavors
+• The Basics — farm-to-fork Southern cooking on Princess Street built around locally sourced ingredients and creative flavors

-• Elijah’s Restaurant — waterfront dining on the Cape Fear River featuring fresh seafood, steaks, and stunning riverwalk views
+• Elijah’s Restaurant — waterfront dining on the Cape Fear River with fresh seafood, steaks, and wide Riverwalk views

-• Front Street Brewery — Wilmington’s oldest brewpub serving house-brewed beers and pub fare in a historic downtown building
+• Front Street Brewery — Wilmington’s oldest brewpub, pouring house-brewed beers alongside pub fare in a historic downtown building

 Schools & Education

 Historic Downtown Wilmington is served by New Hanover County Schools.
-Key schools for families include:
+The schools families ask us about most often:

 Getting Around

 Historic Downtown Wilmington sits along the Cape Fear River, roughly centered in New Hanover County.
-I-40 terminates just north of downtown, providing direct access to Raleigh and the Piedmont.
-The downtown-to-beach drive (Wrightsville Beach) takes about 15 minutes.
+I-40 terminates just north of downtown, which puts Raleigh and the Piedmont within a straight shot up the interstate.
+The drive from downtown to Wrightsville Beach takes about 15 minutes, so the coast is an easy after-work decision rather than a planned trip.

 Frequently Asked Questions